 Regarding bullet a and bullet b where GERAN is DTM capable:

-In case of UTRAN or DTM capable GERAN network, during attachment procedure or RAU procedure, the RNC/BSS has the information pointed to the serving SGSN, which can be stored in RNC/BSS in case of active CS session.
-When RNC/BSS needs to start rSRVCC HO, it includes this serving SGSN address as part of the HO signalling toward the MSC enhanced for rSRVCC.
+In case of UTRAN or DTM capable GERAN network, during attachment procedure or RAU procedure, the RNC/BSC has the information pointed to the serving SGSN, which can be stored in RNC/BSC in case of active CS session.
+When RNC/BSC needs to start rSRVCC HO, it includes this serving SGSN address as part of the HO signalling toward the MSC enhanced for rSRVCC.

-As RNC/BSS have no UE context for the UE in idle mode, the UE should initiate RAU to provide the RNC or BSS with the RAI/P-TMSI/P-TMSI signature or RAI/TLLI respectively when initiating CS call.
+As RNC/BSC have no UE context for the UE in PS idle mode, the UE should initiate additional RAU to provide the RNC or BSC with the RAI/P-TMSI/P-TMSI signature or RAI/TLLI respectively when initiating CS call.

-Editor’s Note 1: It is FFS how target RNC/BSC to get the serving SGSN information in case of normal CS HO but without RA change (e.g. inter RNC HO without RA change).
+In case of normal CS HO without RA change for PS idle mode UE, there seem two alternative solutions as described below:

+1) The serving SGSN information is to be transferred as BSC-to-BSC / RNC-to-RNC information in Handover / Relocation Required and Handover / Relocation Request messages and the target RNC/BSC stores the related information for future rSRVCC HO procedure.

+2) In normal CS HO procedure, the source RNC/BSC reuses the rSRVCC Info IE to include the serving SGSN information in Handover / Relocation Required message and the anchor MSC Server stores the related information for future rSRVCC HO procedure.

 Regarding bullet b where GERAN is Non-DTM capable:

 In case of Non-DTM capable GERAN network, according to clause 16.2.1.1.1 of 23.060, it seems the suspend procedure can be reused to transfer RAI and TLLI to BSC.

-In this case, when UE has been involved in active CS call, the UE sends RR Suspend (TLLI, RAI) message to the BSS and BSS stores the related information.
+In this case, when UE has been involved in active CS call, the UE sends RR Suspend (TLLI, RAI) message to the BSC and BSC stores the related information.
 If the MS performs an inter-BSC handover while suspended, the TLLI and RAI should be transferred as BSC-to-BSC information in the Handover Required and Handover Request messages.

+Please note that MSC Server only uses RAI/TLLI to resolve the address of the serving MME and IMSI still needs to be transferred to MME for UE identification.

 Regarding bullet c: